Assessing student achievement

 - Provide information on individual student achievement on performance standards set by the State Board of Education at grade and benchmark levels;

-- Provide information for federal ESEA requirements and for policy decisions by the legislature, the governor, the State Board of Education and local school districts;
+- Provide information for federal ESSA requirements and for policy decisions by the legislature, the governor, the State Board of Education and local school districts;

 - Support instructional program improvement efforts;

 - Inform the public about student achievement in Oregon schools.